murrayo/yape/README.md

 - add more interactivity with less waiting time
 - be able to handle bigger datasets

 ## Installation: Docker Container (recommended)

-To avoid any fighting with python versions there is a Dockerfile for building a container for the interactive version
+To avoid any fighting with python versions there is a Dockerfile for building a container

 ```
 cd <some place you want the files>